CodeSpent/autoggl/README.md

 * `autoggl.activeTimeEntryId`: currently active Toggl time entry resource ID

 ## Known Issues
+Only thing worse than known issues is unknown issues.
+Please report all issues in the [Issue Tracker](https://github.com/autoggl/issues/).

 ## Contributing
 **Autoggl** is fully open source and exists largely to help devs that are new to OSS acclimate to the environment.
 All contributions are welcome and appreciated. :)